-Summer shipping means dealing with unique seasonal challenges like heat.
-So as summer heats up, reefer shipments are becoming increasingly in demand throughout the supply chain.
+When summer heats up, how do you ensure your temperature-sensitive shipments arrive safely?
+Summer shipping means dealing with unique seasonal challenges like heat, and reefer shipments are becoming increasingly in demand throughout your supply chain.

 Reefer freight shipments refer to temperature-controlled, refrigerated freight.
-Any and all products that require cool temperatures require refrigeration so they don’t spoil or get damaged.
-This includes shipping for agricultural products like food and beverage, hazardous chemicals, pharmaceuticals, and more along with the distributors, and carries of these products that require a temperature-controlled environment for any stage of their shipping process.
+Any and all products that require cool temperatures need refrigeration so they don't spoil or get damaged.
+This includes shipping for agricultural products like food and beverage, hazardous chemicals, pharmaceuticals, and more along with the distributors and carriers of these products that require a temperature-controlled environment for any stage of their shipping process.

 Reefer shipping is an essential part of our supply chain, but it does come with unique challenges.
 In this blog post, we will break down everything you need to know about reefer shipping, so you can be well informed as summer gets into full gear.

 Implementation of new technology is one reason for an increase in reefer shipping, and a more accessible nationwide supply chain.
-Using advanced GPS tracking systems in their truck fleets and cargo fleets, supply chain companies become more efficient.
-Additionally, they are better able to drive prices down, making a wider range of products more accessible to a broader audience.
+Using advanced GPS tracking systems in your truck fleets and cargo fleets, you can become more efficient.
+Additionally, you are better able to drive prices down, making a wider range of products more accessible to a broader audience.

 In addition to various advances in supply chain technology, the rise in popularity of the e-commerce industry has greatly increased all types of shipping, reefer shipping included.
 Now, thanks to the popularity of businesses like Amazon, customers can order almost any product straight to their door.